prody/ProDy-website/tutorials/stabilee_tutorial/singePDB.rst

 as the tutorial files.
 PDB file contains protein structures with water and counter ions prepared using VMD_ program.

+Before that import everything from the ProDy packages unless you already did that.

+.. ipython:: python

+   from prody import *
+   from pylab import *
+   import matplotlib
+   ion()   # turn interactive mode on

 .. ipython:: python

    PDBfile = '5kqm_all_sci.pdb'